 Fern Lake Trail is a 7.3 mile moderately trafficked out and back trail located near Estes Park, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Horses are also able to use this trail.

 A relatively uncrowded hike to a scenic mountain lake accessed from the Moraine Park area of RMNP.
 Great views of Notchtop Mountain and the Little Matterhorn from the lake's North side.